fluffybunnies/lol-dash/README.md

 ## To Do
-- NEXT: solve querystring issue
+- Add: lane, champ, win/lose
 - Sort players by lane or score
 - Refresh periodically
 	- Can simply re-fetch summoner at top level